Boyhood (Music from the Motion Picture): Development

 While filming Boyhood in 2002, Linklater wanted to musically convey the emotions of the characters, by adding an orchestral score, but felt "too authorial, like adding a voiceover".
 Instead, he decided to use each song for the film to be "something that the characters would actually listen to, in that time, place and lives", which had to be "songs of that time".
-Linklater added "music is obviously such an evocative nostalgia or memory trigger, for a place and time".
+Linklater added "Music is obviously such an evocative nostalgia or memory trigger, for a place and time".

-Linklater originally intended to ask the protagonists Ellar Coltrane and Lorelei Linklater, what kids at their age were listening to, but they found that their tastes were too specific for themselves and not for the characters, the play.
-Hence he hired few youngsters to write narratives about songs that were about to include in the soundtrack, as a litmus test, which he described it as "fun to get educated".
-Linklater used the characters as touchstones for the songs, that are not soundtracked to the characters' real-life examples, especially the musical aspirations of the protagonist's father (Ethan Hawke) shaped the soundtrack.
-Hawke's lines directly address the accompanying music, from a scene in which he deconstructs a song from Wilco to one in which he gives his son, a music CD of The Beatles songs.
+Linklater originally intended to ask the protagonists Ellar Coltrane and Lorelei Linklater, what kids at their age were listening to, but they found that their tastes were too specific for themselves and not for the characters of the play.
+Hence he hired a few youngsters to write narratives about songs that were about to be included in the soundtrack, as a litmus test, which he described as "fun to get educated".
+Linklater used the characters as touchstones for the songs, which are not soundtracked to the characters' real-life examples, especially the musical aspirations of the protagonist's father (Ethan Hawke) shaped the soundtrack.
+Hawke's lines directly address the accompanying music, from a scene in which he deconstructs a song from Wilco to one in which he gives his son a music CD of The Beatles songs.
 Linklater felt that he initially wanted to play George Harrison's "What Is Life" which he felt a bit "on-the-nose", hence, he used Paul McCartney's "Band on the Run" to capture the "eternal-ness of Beatles' music".

-Most of the film's music were picked after the decade-long shooting was completed.
+Most of the film's music was selected after the decade-long shooting was completed.
 Linklater described the logistical advantage of that strategy, as "extreme luck in terms of licensing songs from major artists", and also picked recent songs allowing Linklater to know which songs would stand the test of time.
-For the film's later sequences, consultants had approved Linklater's music tastes as his guesses on which songs will hold that power for years.
-Linklater recalled that he listened to the studio albums' Kid A (2000) by Radiohead and The Soft Bulletin (1999) by The Flaming Lips while directing Waking Life (2001), as those albums were new at the time, and hearing them over a decade brings them back.
-For this film, The Suburbs (2010) by Arcade Fire served as that function, with Linklater adding "I met [Arcade Fire’s] Will Butler last year and I was like, ‘Hey man, you don’t know how much that album occupied the last part of this movie".
+For the film's later sequences, consultants had approved Linklater's music tastes as his guesses on which songs would hold that power for years.
+Linklater recalled that he listened to the studio albums Kid A (2000) by Radiohead and The Soft Bulletin (1999) by The Flaming Lips while directing Waking Life (2001), as those albums were new at the time, and hearing them over a decade brings them back.
+For this film, The Suburbs (2010) by Arcade Fire served that function, with Linklater adding "I met [Arcade Fire’s] Will Butler last year and I was like, ‘Hey man, you don’t know how much that album occupied the last part of this movie".
 The song "Deep Blue" from the album was played at the film's conclusion.
-One of the songs "Hero" (2012) by the indie rock band Family of the Year was the last song chosen for the film, as Linklater thought the similarities to be that of a George Harrison single, but changed his mind because "it was for a moment that needed a little bit of “too much” in order to work".
+One of the songs, "Hero" (2012) by the indie rock band Family of the Year, was the last song chosen for the film, as Linklater thought that, like the Harrison song, it was "too much", but changed his mind because "it was for a moment that needed a little bit of “too much” in order to work".